Liver cancer: Hepatocellular carcinoma

+Surgical resection remains the preferred curative treatment for early-stage hepatocellular carcinoma patients with preserved liver function and an adequate future liver remnant.
+Following the surgery, improvements in the preoperative care, patient selection, and multidisciplinary management have led to enhanced long-term survival rates.
+International guidelines continue to advocate for treatment decisions being made by multidisciplinary tumor boards comprising hepatologists, surgeons, oncologists, radiologists, and transplant specialists.

+Systemic therapy for advanced hepatocellular carcinoma has seen significant advancements over the past decade.
+Immune checkpoint inhibitor-based combination therapies are now the preferred first-line treatment for most patients with unresectable disease, with regimens like atezolizumab plus bevacizumab and durvalumab plus tremelimumab being recommended for eligible patients.
+Tyrosine kinase inhibitors such as sorafenib and lenvatinib continue to serve as crucial alternatives for patients who are unsuitable for immunotherapy or post-progression scenarios.

 Percutaneous ablation is the only non-surgical treatment that can offer cure.
 There are many forms of percutaneous ablation, which consist of either injecting chemicals into the liver (ethanol or acetic acid) or producing extremes of temperature using radio frequency ablation, microwaves, lasers or cryotherapy.
 Of these, radio frequency ablation has one of the best reputations in HCC, but the limitations include inability to treat tumors close to other organs and blood vessels due to heat generation and the heat sink effect, respectively.
 In addition, long-term of outcomes of percutaneous ablation procedures for HCC have not been well studied.
 In general, surgery is the preferred treatment modality when possible.

-Systemic chemotherapeutics are not routinely used in HCC, although local chemotherapy may be used in a procedure known as transarterial chemoembolization (TACE).
+Systemic chemotherapeutics are not routinely used in HCC, although local chemotherapy may be used in a procedure known as transarterial chemoembolization.
 In this procedure, drugs that kill cancer cells and interrupt the blood supply are applied to the tumor.
 Because most systemic drugs have no efficacy in the treatment of HCC, research into the molecular pathways involved in the production of liver cancer produced sorafenib, a targeted therapy drug that prevents cell proliferation and blood cell growth.
 Sorafenib obtained FDA approval for the treatment of advanced hepatocellular carcinoma in November 2007.
 This drug provides a survival benefit for advanced HCC.
+When introduced, sorafenib marked a significant milestone in systemic therapy for advanced hepatocellular carcinoma, but recent clinical trials have shown that immune checkpoint inhibitor-based combination therapies offer superior survival benefits.
+As a result, international clinical practice guidelines now prioritize these combination therapies as the first-line treatment for most eligible patients with advanced hepatocellular carcinoma.
+Despite this shift, tyrosine kinase inhibitors like sorafenib and lenvatinib still play a vital role for patients who cannot receive immunotherapy or following disease progression.